Azure-Samples/azure-functions-flex-consumption-samples/README.md

 ---
 -->

-# Azure Functions Flex Consumption Samples
+# Azure Functions Flex Consumption Samples & Migration Guide

-This repository contains starters, infrastructure as code, and end to end samples for Azure Functions Flex Consumption.
+This repository contains migration guides, starters, infrastructure as code, and end to end samples for Azure Functions Flex Consumption.
 Check out [the Azure documentation to learn more about Azure Functions Flex Consumption](https://aka.ms/flexconsumption).

+## Migration Guide

+To migrate your existing Azure Functions Linux Consumption app to the Flex Consumption plan, follow the step-by-step instructions in the [Migration Guide](./migration/migration-guide.md).
+This guide provides detailed information on prerequisites, configuration changes, and best practices to ensure a smooth transition.

 ## Starter Samples Overview (Code + AZD)